Marcionism: Teachings

 A modern divine would turn away from the dreams of Valentinianism in silent contempt; but he could not refuse to discuss the question raised by Marcion, whether there is such opposition between different parts of what he regards as the word of God, that all cannot come from the same author.

-A primary difference between Marcionites and Gnostics was that the Gnostics based their theology on secret wisdom (as, for example, Valentinius who claimed to receive the secret wisdom from Theudas who received it directly from Paul) of which they claimed to be in possession.
+A primary difference between Marcionites and Gnostics was that the Gnostics based their theology on secret wisdom (as, for example, Valentinus, who claimed to have received the secret wisdom from Theudas, who had received it directly from Paul) of which they claimed to be in possession.
 In contrast, Marcion based his theology on the contents of the Letters of Paul and the recorded sayings of Jesus—in other words, an argument from scripture, with Marcion defining what was and was not scripture.
 Also, the Christology of the Marcionites is thought to have been primarily Docetic, denying the human nature of Jesus.
 This may have been due to the Marcionites' unwillingness to believe that Jesus was the son of both God the Father and the demiurge.
 Scholars of Early Christianity disagree on whether to classify Marcion as a Gnostic: Adolf von Harnack does not classify Marcion as a Gnostic, whereas G. R. S. Mead does.
 Harnack argued that Marcion was not a Gnostic in the strict sense because Marcion rejected elaborate creation myths, and did not claim to have special revelation or secret knowledge.
 Mead claimed Marcionism makes certain points of contact with Gnosticism in its view that the creator of the material world is not the true deity, rejection of materialism and affirmation of a transcendent, purely good spiritual realm in opposition to the evil physical realm, the belief the "True" God sent Jesus to save humanity, the central role of Jesus in revealing the requirements of salvation, the belief Paul had a special place in the transmission of this "wisdom", and its docetism.
 According to the 1911 Encyclopædia Britannica article on Marcion:

 It was no mere school for the learned, disclosed no mysteries for the privileged, but sought to lay the foundation of the Christian community on the pure gospel, the authentic institutes of Christ.
 The pure gospel, however, Marcion found to be everywhere more or less corrupted and mutilated in the Christian circles of his time.
 His undertaking thus resolved itself into a reformation of Christendom.
 This reformation was to deliver Christendom from false Jewish doctrines by restoring the Pauline conception of the gospel, Paul being, according to Marcion, the only apostle who had rightly understood the new message of salvation as delivered by Christ.
 In Marcion's own view, therefore, the founding of his church—to which he was first driven by opposition—amounts to a reformation of Christendom through a return to the gospel of Christ and to Paul; nothing was to be accepted beyond that.
 This of itself shows that it is a mistake to reckon Marcion among the Gnostics.
 A dualist he certainly was, but he was not a Gnostic.